-I cooked a 12 pound turkey for Thanksgiving dinner.
+One year I cooked a 12 pound turkey for Thanksgiving dinner.
 I knew it was going to be so much more bird than two people would ever eat but that is half the reason we cook big turkeys isn’t it?
 The leftovers are sometimes even better than the original meal!
-After the original dinner we had a couple of nights of Thanksgiving redux and then I took the meat off of the bones and used the carcass to make turkey stock.
-I split the meat up into mixed bags of dark and light meat and popped them in the freezer for a night I might want a stir fry or casserole.
+After the original meal we had a couple of nights of Thanksgiving redux and then I took the meat off of the bones and used the carcass to make turkey stock.
+I split the meat up into mixed bags of dark and light meat and popped them in the freezer for a night I might want to make a turkey leftovers recipe.

 Serves 4 – 6

 1 cup white wine

 2 cups leftover turkey cut into bite sized pieces

 1/2 cup shredded cheddar cheese

 1/2 cup dried cranberries

 1 TBS olive oil

 1 TBS butter

 salt and pepper